Stretch shortening cycle: Research studies

-while other studies have found that this ability is quite limited and unable to account for such enhancements (Lensel and Goubel, 1987, Lensel-Corbeil and Goubel, 1990; Ettema and Huijing, 1989).
+while other studies have found that this ability is quite limited and unable to account for such enhancements.

 Community agreement

 The results of these often contradictory studies have been associated with improved efficiencies for human or animal movements such as counter-movement jumps and running.
 However it is still not established why and how this enhancement takes place.
 It is one of the underlying mechanisms of plyometric training.